-Emily Crookshank is a painter and printmaker based in London.
-Since graduating from The Glasgow School of Art in 2011 her work has been exhibited widely across the UK, including in the Summer Exhibition at the Royal Academy of Art 2016, the largest open submission exhibition in the world.
+Emily Crookshank is a painter and printmaker based in Scotland.
+Since graduating from The Glasgow School of Art in 2011 her work has been exhibited widely across the UK, including in the Summer Exhibition at the Royal Academy of Art 2016.

 Lying within the tradition of drawing, Emily's recent abstract work explores a visual language of marks.
 This work has focused on hand-printed etchings; a traditional printmaking process that dates back to the early 16th Century.
 An original etching is printed by hand, with a great deal of time and care and with each print demanding a high level of technical as well as artistic skill.